 I actually really like these.
 I could picture these being popular among meditation practitioners.
 The scent is quite entrancing.
 It has a top-end note and seems to focus just above the nose.
 Quite lovely, really.

-I suppose I would rate these a 7/10.
 These are pretty good incense sticks at an affordable price.
 The sandalwood and camphor notes smell quite nice.
 As a daily burner, I can definitely see why Green Tree incense sticks are so popular.
 These are relatively inexpensive and the fragrance is rather enjoyable.

 I hope you found this information beneficial.